dashed-slug/wallets/readme.txt

 == Changelog ==

+= 4.4.2 =
+- Improve: Code quality improved throughout, guided by a CodeRisk audit.
+- Improve: Included knockout.js library is updated to `v3.5.0` because it's needed for the Exchange extension.
+- Fix: Included moment.js library is updated to `2.24.0`.

 = 4.4.1 =
 - Fix: Issue introduced in `4.4.0` that prevented initiating new transactions in most cases, is now fixed.